pancakeufo/pancakeufo.github.io/repo/assets/com.pancakeufo.essentialsourcessileo/description.md

 &nbsp;
 • This package is duplicate-proof and will get future updates!
 &nbsp;
-_For inquiries send me a tweet or a text message @pancakeufo on Twitter or Telegram_
+• For inquiries send me a tweet or a text message @pancakeufo on Twitter or Telegram